Tag Archives: Mersey Class

 (John Appleby, OS (volunteer), age 24, b.
 Yorkshire – VICTORY (SB426))

 * Rescued (all Fleetwood unless stated) – Harold Christian Kaiser, Blackpool, Mate; Mark Trott, Bosun; Michael J.Hearty, Ch.
 Eng; Christopher E. Bond, 2nd Eng; Colin s.
-Hunter; John Barratt; Arthur Street; George Harrison; R. G. Reeve; Joseph Brunt; Phillip T. Wuhr; William C. Greaves, Preesall & Max I. Wilson, Blackpool, deckhands; James O’Dea, Blackpool & J. Connolly, firemen; H. C. Scott, cook.
+Hunter; John Barratt; George Harrison; R. G. Reeve; Joseph Brunt; Phillip T. Wuhr; William C. Greaves, Preesall & Max I. Wilson, Blackpool, deckhands; James O’Dea, Blackpool & J. Connolly, firemen; H. C. Scott, cook.

 ** Lost George Smith, Skipper.